nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 --------------------------

 Plan very carefully before enabling encryption because it is not reversible via the Nextcloud Web interface.
-If you lose your encryption keys your files are not recoverable.
+If you lose your encryption keys, your files are not recoverable.
 Always have backups of your encryption keys stored in a safe location, and consider enabling all recovery options.